top of page

 Varanasi is a city that challenges you to confront life and death in their rawest forms.
 Visiting requires some prior mental preparation, but the experience is deeply transformative.

-Varanasi rightly holds its place as one of the most enigmatic cities in the world.
+Varanasi rightly holds its place as one of the most enigmatic cities in the world and what a city to illustrate how India shaped the world.

 Comments